MQTool/L4D2-MOD-Tools/README.md

 支持动态VGUI打包

 ## Blender Add-on Features:
-Batch process collections compatible with L4Neko's in-game switches, support QC scripting for SMD/GLB formats with exclusion lists.
+Adapted for L4Neko's in-game switch batch processing collection, supporting QC scripting for SMD/GLB/DMX formats, with model exclusion lists and material exclusion lists.
+Includes custom API integration for machine translation or AI translation, enables rapid placement of outlined models into the nearest model collection, and features a master collection function to consolidate all sub-collections into a single unified collection.
 Add outlines to models, with options for single or multiple models.
 Quick selection of bones by specific names.
 Simulate 3ds Max's Schematic View (manual synchronization required).